Texts in Conversation

 Pseudepigrapha

-4 Then I said: 'For what sin are they bound, and on what account have they been cast in here?'
-5 Then said Uriel, one of the holy angels who was with me and was chief over them, and said: 'Enoch, why do you ask, and why are you eager for the truth?
-6 These are of the number of the stars of heaven, which have transgressed the commandment of the Lord, and are bound here until ten thousand years, the time entailed by their sins, are consummated.'
-7 And from there I went to another place, which was still more horrible than the former, and I saw a horrible thing: a great fire there which burned and blazed, and the place was cleft as far as the abyss, being full of great descending columns of fire: neither its extent or magnitude could I see, nor could I conjecture.
-8 Then I said: 'How fearful is the place and how terrible to look upon!'
+4 Then I said: 'For what sin are they bound, and why have they been thrown in here?'
+5 Then Uriel, one of the holy angels who was with me and was their leader, said: 'Enoch, why do you ask, and why are you so eager for the truth?
+6 These are among the stars of heaven that transgressed the command of the Lord, and they are bound here until ten thousand years, the time fixed for their sins, are completed.'
+7 From there I went to another place, still more terrible than the first, and I saw something dreadful: a great fire there that burned and blazed, and the place was split open as far as the abyss, full of great descending columns of fire.
+I could see neither its extent nor its size, nor could I guess at it.
+8 Then I said: 'How fearful this place is, and how terrible to look at!'

 Date: 200-50 B.C.E. (based on scholarly estimates)